 It has by far the most effective mosquito netting available and is easy to use and with the YKK zippers seals up keeping you bug free.

 The nylon fabric is tough and fast drying so it rains or gets wet it will quickly dry and resists mold and mildew.
-When its folded up in the included carry sack it’s so light and small you will not even notice it in your backpack.
+When its folded up in the included carry sack it’s so light and small you won’t even notice it in your backpack.

 Is It Worth It?

-For a price that is less than the cost of most other camping hammocks, you get an included mosquito netting.
+For a price that is less than the cost of most other hammocks for camping , you get an included mosquito netting.

 The stainless steel carabineers will not rust or break and easy to attach to the straps for easy setup.
 Like any hammock you tend to get colder in a hammock than a tent because you are completely exposed, especially your back.